Kanegraffiti/parsl/docs/userguide/checkpoints.rst

 Memoization and checkpointing
 -----------------------------

-When an app is invoked several times with the same parameters, Parsl can reuse the result from the first invocation without executing the app again.
+When an :ref:`App <app>` is invoked several times with the same parameters, Parsl can reuse the result from the first invocation without executing the :ref:`App <app>` again.

 This can save time and computational resources.